 The BPA supports an ambitious Freeport programme that recognises the critical role ports play in national and regional economies.
 Freeports are areas with special rules designed to facilitate new trade and expedite planning and job-boosting development.

 Following the government’s 2019 announcement that they would be establishing 10 Freeports around the UK, a public consultation was launched in the first quarter of 2020 on their vision for UK Freeports.
 The consultation outlines possible customs rules, as well as tax, planning, regeneration, innovation and governance.

-This announcement has been welcomed by the BPA and we are pleased that ministers have recognised the vital economic role that ports play in facilitating 95% of Britain’s international trade, we have been lobbying for the removal of the cap of 10 potential Freeports, which the government is now considering.
+This announcement was welcomed by the BPA and we are pleased that ministers have recognised the vital economic role that ports play in facilitating 95% of Britain’s international trade, we have been lobbying for the removal of the cap of 10 potential Freeports, which the government is now considering.
 The BPA has promoted the concept of ‘port zones’ for some time and is also part of the Government’s Freeports Advisory Panel.
 We look forward to further exploring how ports can support national growth and prosperity but want to ensure that the policy does not lead to economic displacement and the creation of ‘winning’ and ‘losing’ regions.
 We are therefore keen to look at how many of the provisions might be spread further across the UK to support the government’s ‘leveling up’ agenda.

 In a traditional sense, a Freeport is an area that is exempt from customs duties and tariffs to enable added value processes to take place.
 For example, duty is only paid on goods upon leaving the Freeport area as a finished product and entering the UK market.